 Almost a decade later, Richard was at the helm as the Foundation experienced two incredible years: an unprecedented $3.4 million in donor contributions in 2010 followed by a record-breaking $481,000 in grants awarded in 2011.

-Richard continues to serve the Foundation as Immediate Past Chairman on the Executive Committee, and recently he led the effort to raise $250,000 for the Arts Fund.
+After his Chairmanship ended, Richard continued to serve the Foundation by leading the effort to raise $250,000 for the Arts Fund.

 During a surprise presentation at the 2012 Legacy Celebration, fellow Trustee Charles C. Keller announced the creation of this perpetual award in Richard’s name.

 In his presentation Chuck said,

 “Richard, you know what is takes to be an effective member of a charitable board; and your service to the Community Foundation has set the standard for other Trustees to emulate.
 In the future, this award will recognize Trustees who have demonstrated a commitment to the Foundation beyond the ordinary.
 Tonight, on behalf of the Community Foundation Board of Trustees and Staff, I present the inaugural Richard L. White Excellence Award for Board Service to you.”

 Criteria for the award are as follows: Invests a significant amount of time in the Foundation – a commitment that extends far beyond the normal responsibilities of the Board; Dedicates his or her unique talents to addressing specific needs within the Foundation; Supports the Foundation and its activities through the donation of personal resources; Embodies the spirit of service.